asynchroza/basic-result/README.md

 # 🧱 Basic Result

-**Basic Result** is a lightweight utility for improving runtime safety by standardizing error handling through a simple `Result` pattern.
-Inspired by languages like Rust, this pattern avoids exceptions by explicitly modeling both success and failure.
+Basic Result is a minimalistic utility designed to improve runtime safety by standardizing error handling using a simple Result pattern.
+While inspired by Rust, it deliberately avoids functional composability in favor of a simple and straightforward imperative approach.

 ## 🚀 Features